MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/team-templates-nonprofit.md

 For nonprofit organizations, team templates can be especially powerful, as they help you to quickly deploy consistent teams across your organization.
 Templates also help staff to get oriented with how to effectively use Teams.

-Teams includes a Manage volunteers team template designed to streamline volunteer management activities.
+Teams includes a Manage Volunteers team template designed to streamline volunteer management activities.
 Use this pre-built template to quickly create teams for staff to communicate and collaborate on volunteer management tasks and activities.

-In this article, you'll learn about the Manage volunteers team template and how to use it to create a team.
+In this article, you'll learn about the Manage Volunteers team template and how to use it to create a team.
 This article also gives you an overview of how to manage team templates in the Teams admin center.

 ## Manage volunteers team template